|Fritz Thyssen Foundation, Germany

-Over the past seventy years, research universities in the United States and the United Kingdom have served as global role models and been used as benchmarks for proliferating audit cultures (Jöns & Hoyler 2013).
-Their perceived superiority in terms of research productivity and teaching quality has been linked to their substantial material endowment and twentieth century emphasis on corporate autonomy and non-professional education (Rüegg 2004, p.
-12).
+For many decades, research universities in the United States and the United Kingdom have served as global role models and been used as benchmarks for proliferating audit cultures (Jöns & Hoyler 2013).
+Their perceived superiority in terms of research productivity and teaching quality has been linked to their substantial material endowment and twentieth century emphasis on corporate autonomy and non-professional education (Rüegg 2004, 12).

 Recent research has added the crucial role of professionally-motivated travels by university academics, encouraged through the provision of regular research sabbaticals, as an explanatory factor to the emergence of Anglo-American research universities as global knowledge centres in the late nineteenth and early twentieth centuries (Jöns 2008, 2015; Heffernan & Jöns 2013; Pietsch 2013).